Set Current Location

 Australia's leading contemporary art museum, popularly known as the MCA, occupies an art deco building in the heart of the tourism sector at Circular Quay.
 The museums temporary exhibition programme draws upon sources throughout the world and is supported by lectures, films and special events.
 Exhibitions change each season.
 There is also a cafe and shop featuring a range of art and merchandise inspired by Australia's top designers.
 Admission is free.

 Built in 1858, the Observatory operated until the 1980s and gained an international reputation for its work.
 This elegant, sandstone complex is now part of the Powerhouse Museum.
 The permanent exhibition, by the light of the southern stars', is highly informative while there is also a temporary exhibition programme and associated events.
 On a clear night, the stars and planets are visible through a telescope and can be accessed via guided tours every evening throughout the year.
 Bookings are essential for this family-oriented activity.
+Admission price varies depending on time of day.

 The controversial but decidedly beautiful sail-like roofs of Sydney's most recognizable icon glisten against the backdrop of Sydney Harbour.
 The Sydney Opera House was constructed over a fourteen-year period and caused an opera’s worth of drama.
 Danish architect Jorn Utzon has reportedly never laid eyes on his masterpiece, as he resigned in 1966 due to political difficulties and construction delays.
 The now world-renowned architectural wonder was finally completed in 1973, much to Sydney’s collective relief.
 Today, the Sydney Opera House has an impressive yearly program of up to 3000 contemporary and classical performances, and is a truly memorable place to take in theatre, opera and ballet.
 Various guided tours take visitors behind the scenes and into the establishment’s many interesting rooms.